 Victorian architecture is often adorned with ornate, steep roof lines, bay windows, terraces, and porches.
-Narrow windows are accented with either functional louvered shutters or paneled shutters.
+Narrow windows are accented with either functional louvered shutters or solid paneled shutters.
 Multiple variations to the true Victorian style emerged, including the Italianate, Gothic Revival, Queen Anne, Folk Victorian, Shingle, and Second Empire styles.

 Both Colonial and Federal styles traditionally use panels on the first floor and louvered shutters on the second.
 If uniformity is desired, louvers are recommended for both stories.
 Functional exterior shutters are one of the identifiable signatures of both designs.

 Louvered or raised panel exterior shutters are historically prevalent on Georgian architecture.
 These imposing two-story structures have a rectangular footprint, medium pitched roof with little overhang, and paired chimneys.

 Homes built in the Plantation-Plain style are wood covered with a single gable and duel masonry chimneys.
 Raised panel shutters function to protect the home from temperature variations and extreme weather.

 Cape Cod homes originate from New England, but have spread nationwide and have become one of the most popular in America.
 They primarily use board and batten exterior shutter styles, but louvered shutters with horns or tails, are equally acceptable.
 This home style is often a story and a half high with a steep roof and a central brick or stone chimney.